HumancentiPad: Plot

 At a Stevenote address, Steve Jobs unveils the new product for which Kyle and the other two were kidnapped: the HUMANCENTiPAD, comprising the three kidnapped subjects on all fours and sewn together mouth to anus.
-The Japanese man is in front, with an iPhone attached to his forehead; Kyle is in the middle; and the woman is at the rear, with an iPad attached to her anus.
-However, Jobs is disappointed when Kyle continues to sign agreements that are put in front of him without reading them first and puts the "device" through tests in an attempt to make it read.
+Junichi Takiyama is in front, with an iPhone attached to his forehead; Kyle is in the middle; and the woman is at the rear, with an iPad attached to her anus.
+However, Jobs is disappointed when Kyle continues to sign agreements that are put in front of him without reading them first, and puts the "device" through tests in an attempt to make it read.

 Meanwhile, Cartman appears on the talk show Dr. Phil to publicly accuse Liane of "fucking" him.
-The audience misunderstands this to mean that she has sexually molested him.
+The audience misunderstands this to mean that she has sexually molested him, Liane shows up to stop Cartman for doing this but no one believes her.
 Cartman is given the first-ever HUMANCENTiPAD as Jobs unveils it to the public as a consolation gift.
 Cartman is elated to have a device that not only supports web browsing and email but also enables him to induce someone to defecate into Kyle's mouth.

-Seeking to free his son, Gerald goes with Kyle's friends to an Apple Store, where the customer service agents known as "the Geniuses," after considerable deliberations, determine that they can void Kyle's agreement if Gerald, a PC user, signs up with Apple and creates a family account.
+Seeking to free his son, Gerald goes with Kyle's friends Stan, Kenny and Butters to an Apple Store, where the customer service agents known as "the Geniuses", after considerable deliberations, determine that they can void Kyle's agreement if Gerald, a PC user, signs up with Apple and creates a family account.
 Gerald consents, after which he, the Geniuses, and Kyle's friends go to the studio where Dr. Phil is produced.
 Jobs, complying with Gerald's new deal, reluctantly makes preparations to have Kyle separated from his two fellow victims.
 This enrages Cartman, whose dream is now being quashed.
 Cartman looks up to the heavens and angrily excoriates God, after which he is struck by a bolt of lightning.
-He is then shown recuperating in a hospital bed, crying while his mother flips through a book indifferently.
+He is then shown recuperating in a hospital bed, crying while his mother flips through a book indifferently after what he did against her.

 Reception

 In its original American broadcast on April 27, 2011, "HUMANCENTiPAD" was watched by 3.108 million viewers, according to Nielsen Media Research.

-Reviewing the episode for Entertainment Weekly, Ken Tucker called the episode "scabrously funny" and summed up its message as "[k]nowledge really matters; many people are lazy and consequently become prey to exploitation".
-Ramsey Iser of IGN rated the episode 7.5 out of 10.
+Reviewing the episode for Entertainment Weekly, Ken Tucker called the episode "scabrously funny" and summed up its message as "[k]nowledge really matters; many people are lazy, and consequently become prey to exploitation".
+Ramsey Isler of IGN rated the episode 7.5 out of 10.
 He said the episode was "a decent opening" for the season, but criticized it for overuse of Cartman's accusations against his mother, generic jokes about Apple's "Geniuses", and "poop jokes ... [that] didn't do much for the story or the comedy".